Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Discussion

-\section{DISCUSSION}
+\section{Discussion}

-We have presented a Bayesian hierarchical model based on stochastic kinetic dynamics for two pathogens with similar symptoms and have extended the marginal sampling approach of \cite{fearnhead2014inference} to integrate multiple data sources and include an empirically based discrepancy model representing infections with other pathogens.
-We found that the inclusion of the additional virological data allowed us to recover cross-interference parameters and to disaggregate the trajectories of individual pathogens.
-Our approach is general and can be applied to the problem of inference on stochastic kinetic models, as well as models of more than two interacting epidemics, when enough data is available to recover their individual dynamics.
+We have presented an analysis of aggregated ARI report data and virological test data collected in the state of San Luis Potos\'{i}, M\'{e}xico.
+A Bayesian model was constructed based on a large-population (LNA) approximation to a stochastic kinetic SIR model for the dynamics for two ARI pathogens, influenza and RSV.
+In order to integrate multiple data sources and an empirical discrepancy model representing infections with other pathogens, we extended the existing marginal sampling approach based on the LNA.
+The inclusion of the additional virological data allowed us to jointly model disease dynamics of influenza and RSV in San Luis Potos\'{i}, to recover cross-interference parameters, and to disaggregate the trajectories of individual pathogens.
+The challenge of sampling from the posterior distribution over the model parameters was addressed by employing a population MCMC algorithm.
+Overall, our approach is general and can be applied to the problem of inference on other stochastic kinetic models as well as models of more than two interacting epidemics, when additional data sources are available to recover their individual dynamics.